mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Areas for improvement

-1. One of the problems inherent in conducting a study in this manner is that the candidates weren't our customers.
-They didn't know who we were and therefore lacked some of the context needed.
-We tried to address this in our script, however we probably didn't go far enough, and could do a better job of priming the candidate from the outset.
+1. One of the problems inherent in conducting a study in this manner is that the candidates weren&rsquo;t our customers.
+They didn&rsquo;t know who we were and therefore lacked some of the context needed.
+We tried to address this in our script, however we probably didn&rsquo;t go far enough, and could do a better job of priming the candidate from the outset.
 2. Our study involved a single email, and yet in a real setting, the journey to and from the email might have multiple steps, including push notifications, interstitial screens, email apps and an onward journey through to a potential credit application.
-Looking at the email in isolation was useful for this small study—that's what we were focusing on after all—however it's possible looking at the email in isolation altered how it was perceived.
+Looking at the email in isolation was useful for this small study—that&rsquo;s what we were focusing on after all—however it&rsquo;s possible looking at the email in isolation altered how it was perceived.
 In particular, email subject lines and preheaders are critical performance-influencing elements and so perhaps these should have been included in some form.